Boundedness of the base varieties of certain fibrations: Proof of Theorem and its corollaries

 Step 5.
 Boundedness of $Z$.

 The argument below follows the same lines as \cite[Theorem 1.6]{HMX14}.
-However, because \cite[Theorem 1.6]{HMX14} deals with the $K_X+B$ ample case (see \cite[Lemma 9.1]{HMX14}), we provide details on this part (i.e. $K_X+B$ semi-ample case).
+However, \cite[Theorem 1.6]{HMX14} deals with the $K_X+B$ ample case (see \cite[Lemma 9.1]{HMX14}) while $K_X+B$ is only semi-ample here.
+Hence, we provide details on this part.

-First, by Step 4, there exists a projective morphism $\Xx \to \mathcal T$ between schemes of finite type, and a reduced subscheme $\Bb \subset \Xx$ such that for any $(X, B)$ in Theorem \ref{thm: main result}, there exists $t\in \Tt$ and a birational map $i: X \dto \Xx_t$ satisfying $i_{*}^{-1}(B) \cup \Exc(i^{-1}) \subset \Bb_t$.
-By taking log resolutions and shrinking $\Xx$ and $\Tt$, we can assume that $(\Xx, \Bb)$ is log smooth over $\Tt$ (i.e. $\Xx$ as well as any stratum of $\Bb$ are smooth over $\Tt$).
-Passing to a finite cover of $\Tt$ (see \cite[Claim 4.38.1]{Kol13}), we can assume that every stratum has irreducible fibers over $\Tt$.
+First, by Step 4, there exists a projective morphism $\Xx \to \mathcal T$ between schemes of finite type, and a reduced subscheme $\Bb \subset \Xx$ such that for any $(X, B)$ in Theorem \ref{thm: main result}, there exists $t\in \Tt$ and a birational map $i: X \dto \Xx_t$ satisfying $\Supp i_{*}^{-1}(B) \cup \Exc(i^{-1}) \subset \Supp\Bb_t$.
+Taking log resolutions and stratifying $\Tt$ into a disjoint union of subvarieties, we can assume that $(\Xx, \Bb)$ is log smooth over $\Tt$ (i.e. $\Xx$ as well as any stratum of $\Bb$ are smooth over $\Tt$).
+Passing to a finite cover of $\Tt$ (see \cite[Claim 4.38.1]{Kol13}), we can assume that every stratum of $\Bb$ has irreducible fibers over $\Tt$.
 For $(\Xx, (1-\ep)\Bb)$, by a sequence of blowups of strata, we extract all the divisors whose log discrepancies are $\leq 1$.
 Then one can show that $i^{-1}: \Xx_t \dasharrow X$ is a birational contraction, that is, $i$ does not contract any divisor on $X$.
 This step is done in \cite[Proof of (1.6), Page 556--557]{HMX14}.